datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 --- type:RStudioMultipleChoiceExercise xp:50 skills:1 key:01bab0ca72

-Generating the pipe operator using keyboard shortcuts
+## Generating the pipe operator using keyboard shortcuts2

 The keyboard shortcut to generate the pipe operator, %>%, is 'Command + Shift + M' on a Mac or 'Control + Shift + M' on a PC.
 Open my_code.R, replace the blank space in the script with the pipe operator, and execute the code.
 What is the output?